-The Commission may claim now that they will only ever be looking for child sexual abuse material (CSAM), but it would be foolish and naïve to believe this.The spying technology that the government is proposing could be used to identify any file on your device, and sooner or later, it will be.
-Combatting CSAM does not amount to an excuse to conduct blanket surveillance of the population.
-There are better ways to combat CSAM at the source, that don’t require installing a 24/7 spying device in everyone’s pocket… yet governments are ignoring them.
+Although Apple claims that these technologies will only be used to combat child sexual abuse, it would be naïve to believe that it won’t be expanded.
+This spying technology could be used to identify any file on your device, and sooner or later, it will be.
+Combatting image-based child sexual abuse (also called CSAM) does not amount to an excuse to conduct blanket surveillance of the population.
+There are better ways to combat CSAM at the source, that don’t require installing a 24/7 spying device in everyone’s pocket… yet our society is ignoring them.

 Apple simply can’t be allowed to get away with this.
 The fundamental human right of privacy extends to the digital world.
 That’s why the government can’t read your emails without a warrant.
 But just like the NSA programs that Edward Snowden uncovered, this new proposal amounts to doing exactly that.
 The only difference is the gift-wrapping: this time the packaging is “protect kids” rather than “anti-terrorism.”

 We warned that this was coming more than a year ago, when plans for client-side spyware in the next generation of smartphones and computers were exposed in a leaked European Commission paper.
 Prostasia Foundation wrote to oppose this move, warning that these measures “undermine the security and safety of adults and children alike, while failing to deter abusers from sharing such images by other means.”

 Like the European Commission’s proposal, Apple’s CSAM detection technology involves collecting unique information about every image on your device, and secretly sending it to human analysts if the technology classifies it as suspicious.
 These analysts will have the power to decrypt those images and pass them on to authorities.
 This puts your privacy at risk, especially because in the hands of repressive governments and other maldoers, it is certain to be misused.

 Looking for our European Commission campaign that used to be here?
 We’ll be relaunching it soon.